 Social media has a bigger marketing opportunity since it’s populated with a lot of consumers that are ready to read your messages and stick to your brand.

-But with the help of geofencing, you can focus your campaign to the user that are more likely to convert — especially those local consumers.
+But with the help of geofencing, you can focus your campaign on the user that is more likely to convert — especially those local consumers.

 Interestingly, these are the consumers that will be excited to walk into your store and make a purchase after seeing your ads.

 It links your offline business to your online presence

 With geofencing, you can notify passersby to look you up on social media for better customer engagement.

 In fact, it serves as your gateway to your social media and internet identity.

 No doubt, good marketing requires a to-and-fro conversation between the customers and the marketers.

 Geofencing makes it a lot easier and more effective.

 Because it notifies you as soon as a consumer enters your marketing region so that you can properly prepare to receive them in your store.